timmyRS/SuprDiscordBot/README.md

 - The `console` object's [functions in SuprDiscordBot](https://timmyrs.github.io/SuprDiscordBot/?de/timmyrs/suprdiscordbot/apis/ConsoleAPI.html) only accept one argument, which can be an object or an array of objects.

 - `window` is not a thing.
-However, `window.setTimeout` can be replaced with [script.timeout](https://timmyrs.github.io/SuprDiscordBot/de/timmyrs/suprdiscordbot/apis/ScriptAPI.html#timeout-java.lang.Runnable-int-).
+However, `window.setTimeout` can be replaced with [`script.timeout`](https://timmyrs.github.io/SuprDiscordBot/de/timmyrs/suprdiscordbot/apis/ScriptAPI.html#timeout-java.lang.Runnable-int-).

 - SuprDiscordBot built with event- and return-based-programming, which means you write all your code in anonymous functions, registered as event handlers using `script.on("eventname", function(){ ... })`.
 Furthermore, the [`.on`-function](https://timmyrs.github.io/SuprDiscordBot/de/timmyrs/suprdiscordbot/apis/ScriptAPI.html#on-java.lang.String-java.util.function.Consumer-), including many others, returns `this`, which allows you to do `script.on(...).on(...).on(...)`, etc.

+- As you do not have jQuery in SuprDiscordBot, the functions [`script.each`](https://timmyrs.github.io/SuprDiscordBot/de/timmyrs/suprdiscordbot/apis/ScriptAPI.html#each-java.lang.Object:A-java.util.function.Consumer-) and [`script.inArray`](https://timmyrs.github.io/SuprDiscordBot/de/timmyrs/suprdiscordbot/apis/ScriptAPI.html#inArray-java.lang.Object:A-java.lang.Object-) are there to still make your coding experience easier.

 ## Join the Discord Guild